nidscom/escrowmyetherbd.github.io/README.md

 # For Developers - EscrowMyEther Buyer Dashboard

 This repo is for developers who are looking to integrate EscrowMyEther on their site.
-This repo is just for buyer dashboard.
-(Seller dashboard repo will be up soon)